DR. IRYNA IVANOVA

 I work with individuals with mood and anxiety disorders, ADHD, interpersonal difficulties and who are seeking support through difficult life transitions.

 I hold a Master’s of Arts degree in Counselling Psychology from Yorkville University and a Bachelor’s Degree in Kinesiology from Dalhousie University.
 I am registered with the College of Registered Psychotherapists of Ontario.
-My work at Ivanova Psychology and Associates is being supervised by Dr. Robi Wirove, psychologist
+My work is being supervised by Dr. Robi Wirove.

 I provide services in English and French.